joinpursuit/array_methods_assignment/README.md

 # Array Methods Lab
-Get comfortable working with objects and iterating through them.
+Get comfortable working with common Array methods.
 [Documentation link](https://joinpursuit.github.io/array_methods_assignment/)

 ## Learning Objectives
  * Be able use built in array methods in the place of for loops.